0kyn/bookmarklets/README.md

 When I am on https://www.npmjs.com/package/bootstrap I open the freshly created bookmark then my brower opens https://snyk.io/advisor/npm-package/bootstrap in a new tab.

+## Warning

+As long as it points to an arbitrary url and executes code into your browser, carefulness is needed!

 ## License